wenqi0425/BulkInsert/README.md

 # BulkInsert

-It is a school's exercise to transfer big data from csv file into a Microsoft SQL database by C#.
+It is a school's exercise to bulk insert big data from csv file into a Microsoft SQL database by C#.

 Python will be better to deal with this job.